-3. The Need for the Proposed Actions
+3. The Need for the Proposed Action

-The proposed actions, requested by the applicant, are for the Food and Drug Administration (FDA) to issue marketing orders under the provisions of sections 910 and 905(j) of the Federal Food, Drug, and Cosmetic Act after finding the new tobacco products substantially equivalent to the predicate products.
-The applicant wishes to introduce the new tobacco products into interstate commerce for commercial distribution in the United States and submitted to the Agency substantial equivalence (SE) reports to obtain marketing orders.
-The Agency shall issue the marketing orders if the new products are found substantially equivalent to the predicate products.
-The predicate products are grandfathered products commercially marketed in the United States as of February 15, 2007.
+The proposed action, requested by the applicant, is for FDA to issue a marketing order under the provisions of sections 910 and 905(j) of the Federal Food, Drug, and Cosmetic Act after finding the new tobacco product substantially equivalent to the predicate product.
+The applicant wishes to introduce the new tobacco product into interstate commerce for commercial distribution in the United States and submitted to the Agency a substantial equivalence (SE) report to obtain a marketing order.
+The Agency shall issue a marketing order if the new product is found substantially equivalent to the predicate product.
+The predicate product is a grandfathered product commercially marketed in the United States as of February 15, 2007.